Swiss-system tournament: Analysis, advantages, and disadvantages

-In a Swiss-system tournament, sometimes a player has such a great lead that by the last round they are assured of winning the tournament even if they lose the last game.
+In a Swiss-system tournament, sometimes a player has such a lead that by the last round they are assured of winning the tournament even if they lose the last game.
 This has some disadvantages.
 First, a Swiss-system tournament does not always end with the exciting climax of a knockout final.
-Second, while the outcome of the final game has no bearing on first place, the first-place player can decide who wins second or third prize.
-In the 1995 All-Stars Tournament in Scrabble, tournament directors paired David Gibson, who had by then clinched first place, with the highest-ranked player who could not win a prize so that the second- and third-ranked players could compete between themselves for the final placements.
+Second, while the outcome of the final game does not determine first place, the first-place player's final game can determine who will be second or third.
+In the 1995 All-Stars Tournament in Scrabble, tournament directors paired David Gibson, who had by then clinched first place, with the highest-ranked player who could not win a prize; this allowed the second- and third-ranked players to compete between themselves for their final placements.
 The "Gibson Rule" is optional at Scrabble tournaments, as players at smaller tournaments may still have an incentive to win their last game to improve their overall rating.
-Players may also be "Gibsonized" if they have clinched a spot in the next round, and can be paired with the highest-ranked player who cannot possibly qualify for the next round.
+Players may also be "Gibsonized" at an earlier stage of a tournament; a player who has clinched a spot in the next round may be paired with the highest-ranked player who cannot possibly qualify for the next round.

-The system is used for the selection of the English national pool team.
+The Swiss system is used for the selection of the English national pool team.
 Sixty-four players start the tournament and after six rounds, the top player will qualify as they will be unbeaten.
 The remaining seven places are decided after a series of round robins and playoffs.

 Compared with a round-robin tournament, a Swiss tournament can handle many players without requiring an impractical number of rounds.
-An elimination tournament is better suited to a situation in which only a limited number of games may be simultaneously played in the tournament.
 For example, if a tennis tournament had sixty-four players, but only eight courts available, then not all matches in a round can be played at the same time.
 In a Swiss tournament, each round would have to be divided up into four waves of eight matches each.
 This would result in a total of twenty-four waves over the minimum six rounds.
-Conversely, for a single elimination tournament, the first round would require four waves, the next two, and all remaining rounds would consist of a single wave each.
+A single-elimination (knockout) tournament also does not require an impractical number of rounds, but the best competitor might perform poorly in a single match and be eliminated early.
+Continuing the example, for such a tournament, the first round would require four waves, the next two, and all remaining rounds would consist of a single wave each.
 Over the same six rounds, only nine waves would occur.
 Note that the waves format is not strictly necessary, as instead a match could commence as soon as another in the same round ends, but the principle is largely the same.